Whose Responsibility is Quality Management?

 - Setting the requirements from clients and monitoring their compliance.

-- Getting feedback from the clients, attending meetings, submitting reports, and assisting the auditors.
+- Getting client feedback, attending meetings, submitting reports, and assisting the auditors.

 - Taking part in the budget planning process for the project.